 Benefits of Proline in IV Therapy

-Proline (aka L-proline) is an amino acid, a type of organic molecule used to create protein.
+Proline (aka L-proline) is an amino acid, an organic molecule that creates protein.
 Proline is synthesized in the body and also obtained through foods you eat.

-Proline is unique in the twenty amino acids because its molecular structure is unlike any other.
-Proline’s special configuration allows it to fold in specific ways to form proteins like collagen, making it especially important for healing and maintaining the health of skin and connective tissues.
+Proline is unique in the twenty amino acids because its molecular structure differs.
+Proline’s unique configuration allows it to fold in specific ways to form proteins like collagen, making it especially important for healing and maintaining the health of skin and connective tissues.

 Proline health benefits

-Proline is important for protein synthesis and structure, metabolism, wound healing, and immune response.1 L-proline also supports digestive and cardiovascular health.
+Proline is essential for protein synthesis and structure, metabolism, wound healing, and immune response.1 L-proline also supports digestive and cardiovascular health.

 L-proline skin benefits

 Collagen is a crucial part of skin tissue, and skin with high collagen levels appears more youthful, firm, and elastic.
 Proline not only boosts collagen production, it also protects against collagen loss, which helps improve skin’s texture and appearance.

 Your body ramps proline synthesis for wound healing and repair of other soft-tissue injuries (even muscle recovery).
 Sufficient proline levels are critical for healing the skin and other soft tissues.2 IV infusion is the fastest way to send proline and other beneficial nutrients straight to your bloodstream for complete absorption.